FuelLabs/sway/docs/book/src/common-collections/storage_vec.md

 Just like any other storage variable, two things are required when declaring a `StorageVec`: a type annotation and an initializer.
 The initializer is just an empty struct of type `StorageVec` because `StorageVec<T>` itself is an empty struct!
 Everything that is interesting about `StorageVec<T>` is implemented in its methods.

 Storage vectors, just like `Vec<T>`, are implemented using generics which means that the `StorageVec<T>` type provided by the standard library can hold any type.
-When we create a storage vector to hold a specific type, we can specify the type within angle brackets.
+When we create a `StorageVec` to hold a specific type, we can specify the type within angle brackets.
 In the example above, we’ve told the Sway compiler that the `StorageVec<T>` in `v` will hold elements of the `u64` type.

-## Updating a Storage Vector
+## Updating a `StorageVec`

-To add elements to a storage vector, we can use the `push` method, as shown below:
+To add elements to a `StorageVec`, we can use the `push` method, as shown below:

 ```sway
 {{#include ../../../../examples/storage_vec/src/main.sw:storage_vec_push}}
 ```

 Note two details here.
 First, in order to use `push`, we need to first access the vector using the `storage` keyword.
 Second, because `push` requires accessing storage, a `storage` annotation is required on the ABI function that calls `push`.
-While it may seem that `#[storage(write)]` should be enough here, the `read` annotation is also required because each call to `push` requires _reading_ (and then updating) the length of the storage vector which is also stored in persistent storage.
+While it may seem that `#[storage(write)]` should be enough here, the `read` annotation is also required because each call to `push` requires _reading_ (and then updating) the length of the `StorageVec` which is also stored in persistent storage.

 > **Note**
 > The storage annotation is also required for any private function defined in the contract that tries to push into the vector.